Rubenmp/mca-backend-dev-technical-test/README.md

 # MCA backend dev test
 Products API using external [mocks module](https://github.com/dalogax/backendDevTest).
-Only one endpoint is available, example:
+Only one endpoint is available to fetch all the products similar to a given one.
+For example, we can request similar products to the product with id 1 using:
 ```
 http://localhost:5000/product/1/similar
 ```